Who this guide is for

 You file the originals with the registry and keep the other two copies.
 The set that you give to the registry is called the "court file copy."

 The registry doesn't photocopy documents.
-You can photocopy your documents yourself at a public library or look in the yellow pages under "Copying and Duplicating Services" to find a place.
+You can photocopy your documents yourself at a public library or check the Yellow Pages (telephone directory or online) under "Copying and Duplicating Services" to find a place.
 Phone first to ask how much they'll charge for this service.
 Some places charge much more than others.

 File your forms and ask for an urgent without notice hearing